 LivexxxBabes is a free to air babe channel where sexy presenters try and entice viewers into premium rate phone chats.

 October 2010 the female presenter smoked a cigarette heavily for a period of around three minutes, direct to camera and in close up.

 Ofcom now censors babe channels according to advertising rules and in particular the Broadcast Code of Advertising

 And in this case Ofcom considered:

-Rule: 10.3 (Advertisements must not promote smoking or the use of tobacco products.).
+- Rule: 10.3 (Advertisements must not promote smoking or the use of tobacco products.).

 LivexxxBabes is run by SEL who said that the BCAP Code was an industry code of practice and not set in law and it questioned Ofcom's power to enforce the advertising industry's own voluntary code of self-regulation.

 that: under the Communications Act 2003 Ofcom is required to set advertising standards for the content of television programmes and that had Ofcom contracted out this function to BCAP, who in turn fulfilled this function in setting the BCAP Code; under a

 condition of their licences, licensees are required to observe the BCAP Code; and that Ofcom has powers to establish procedures for the handling and resolution of complaints about the observance of these standards.